Looking for the best gold stocks? These TSX-listed gold companies have seen the biggest year-to-date gains so far in 2021.

 Click here to read the latest best gold stocks article.

-Values for the precious metal have failed to regain January’s momentum and the gold price has struggled to stay above US$1,800 per ounce mark this year.
+Values for the precious metal have failed to regain January’s momentum, despite a brief effort in May.
+For the most part, the gold price has struggled to stay above the US$1,800 per ounce mark.

-The majority of 2021’s H1 period saw the yellow metal battle a strengthening US dollar and gains in 10 year Treasury yields.
-Investor risk appetite also impeded growth for the safe haven.
+The majority of 2021’s first three quarters saw the yellow metal battle a strengthening US dollar and gains in 10 year Treasury yields.
+Investor risk appetite also impeded growth for the safe haven asset.

-But gold’s lackuster showing in the first half of the year wasn’t enough to dampen the performance of several mining and exploration companies.
-Over the 180 day period, some firms made significant announcements and registered share price bumps.
+But gold’s lackuster showing this year hasn’t dampened the performance of some mining and exploration companies.
+Quite a few have moved forward this year and registered share price bumps.

 China Gold International Resources has two operational assets in China.
 The firm is currently working to optimize its CSH gold mine, located in Inner Mongolia, and its Jiama copper-polymetallic mine in Tibet.